andylvua/xv6-extended/README.md

-# Lab 1. xv6 compilation and usage
+# xv6 Extended

-> Author: Andrii Yaroshevych
->
-> Variant: None

 ## Description
-This lab features the compilation, modification and usage of the xv6 operating system.
+This project features the compilation, modification and usage of the xv6 operating system.
-The main goal of this lab is to get familiar with the operating systems and their structure.
+The main goal of this project is to get familiar with the operating systems and their structure.

-Besides, this lab includes the implementation of custom system calls, environment variables support including PATH and some shell improvements.
+Besides, it includes the implementation of custom system calls, environment variables support including PATH and some shell improvements.

 ## Compilation and running